Caerdroia: Gwydir Forest

 One of the paths at the Caerdroia in Gwydir Forest.
 Most of the labyrinth comprises woodland paths like this.

 There is a Caerdroia in Gwydir Forest, above the Conwy Valley, Wales.
 It is a permanent Forest Labyrinth, built in 2005 by Theatre Cynefin, Golygfa Gwydyr (a social enterprise based in Llanrwst), and local young people.
 The paths measure a mile in length, making it possibly the largest labyrinth of its kind in the world.
 The Caerdroia has been a venue for a number of performances, initially by Theatr Cynefin, and since 2012 by Theatr Dan-y-Coed.
 Since its inception and construction on a grassy site at Pen-y-Parc, one of the highest parts of the forest, the low conifers between the paths have grown considerably, and it is now an integral part of the forest.

-Mythical link
+Geoffrey of Monmouth

-There is another tenuous connection between Wales and Troy that has been disproven by historians but remains a resilient myth.
-Geoffrey of Monmouth, following the early Welsh historian Nennius, created a Christian/classical genealogy which placed Brutus of Troy, grandson of Aeneas and liberator of enslaved Trojans, as founder of Britain.
-This Brutus is generally considered a medieval fiction.
+There is another connection between Wales and Troy that has been dismissed by some historians but retains wide belief.
+Geoffrey of Monmouth, following the early Welsh historian Nennius, wrote a Christian/classical genealogy with Brutus of Troy, grandson of Aeneas and liberator of enslaved Trojans, as founder of Britain.